Skip to code content (skip section selection)

 (3) Agriculture, horticulture, silviculture or pasture uses, provided that all applicable best management practices are used to minimize environmental impacts;

-(6) Other conservation-oriented uses compatible with the purposes of this chapter.
+(6) Other conservation-oriented uses compatible with the purposes of this chapter; and

 (E) Prohibited uses of resource conservation areas.
 Use of resource conservation areas may not include the following: